walkerkq/spotify_genre_classification/spotify_genres.md

 classification, while instrumentalness and key and key may not help much.

 How do these features correlate with one another?
-Are there any that are redundant?
+Are there any that may be redundant?

 ``` r
 playlist_songs %>%